Professor David Richards

 Frazer-Nash provide a service and not a product and utilise the skills of employees to form a strong and willing team for the job.
 When securing a project with an external company it is important to build a good relationship and communicate from the start through to the end of the project.

 – Final manufacture

-A indepth analysis at each stage is neccessary, asking the right questions to find the flaws within the design and make any neccessary changes.
-I find this very useful in terms of breaking the project up into segments and regularly reviewing the progress to check what you’re doing is actually meeting the clients requirements.
+An in-depth analysis at each stage is necessary, asking the right questions to find the flaws within the design and make any necessary changes.
+I find this very useful in terms of breaking the project up into segments and regularly reviewing the progress to check what you’re doing is actually meeting the client’s requirements.

 Something that I will be using in my upcoming projects.